São Paulo Metro: History

 Opening of São Paulo Metro in 1974.
 At the center, Mayor Miguel Colasuonno and Governor Laudo Natel.

 The Companhia do Metropolitano de São Paulo (Metrô) was founded on April 24, 1968.
 Eight months later, work on the initial North–South line (now Line 1 - Blue) was initiated.
 In 1972, the first test train trip occurred between Jabaquara and Saúde stations.
 On September 14, 1974, the segment between Jabaquara and Vila Mariana entered into commercial operation.

 The first line, Norte/Sul (North/South), later renamed "Blue Line" or Line 1 - Blue, was opened on September 18, 1972, with an experimental operation between Saúde and Jabaquara stations.
 Commercial operations started on September 14, 1974, after an eight-year "gestation" period that began in 1966, under Mayor Faria Lima's administration.
 Expansion of the metro system includes new lines.
 As of late 2004, construction began on a US$1 billion, 12.8 km all-underground line (Line 4 - Yellow), with eleven stations, aimed at transporting almost one million people per day.
-By 2004, Line 2 was also being expanded, with two new stations open in 2006 and another one in 2007.
+By 2004, Line 2 was also being expanded, with two new stations opening in 2006 and another one in 2007.

 A 10.5 km expansion of Line 5 was completed in 2018.

-As of January 2025, tickets cost R$5.20.
+As of January 2026, tickets cost R$5.40 ($ 1.00).
 In 2006, the São Paulo Metro system has started to use a smart card, called "Bilhete Único" (or "Single Ticket" in English).